deadlyvipers/dojo_rules/introduction.md

 my name is Murali Arugonda
 This is my introduction file added to dojo_rules
-My favotite path in code chool is Git a SCM tool
+My favotite paths are Ruby and HTML